 The following uses for gallium are gathered from a number of sources as well as from anecdotal comments.
-I'd be delighted to receive corrections as well as additional referenced uses (please use the feedback mechanism to add uses).
+I would be delighted to receive corrections as well as additional referenced uses.

 - gallium wets glass or porcelain, and forms a brilliant mirror when it is painted on glass